Refraction in the High Definition Render Pipeline

 To produce the highest quality refractions, HDRP selects which refraction technique gives the best accuracy for each pixel and uses that for calculating refraction, while ensuring it blends with all the other techniques.

-If screen space refraction does not return information for a pixel, HDRP uses Reflection Probes for that pixel.
+This means that, if screen space refraction does not return information for a pixel, HDRP uses Reflection Probes for that pixel.

 Screen space refraction

-The second level of the reflection hierarchy uses Reflection Probes.
+The second level of the refraction hierarchy uses Reflection Probes.
 When screen space refraction does not manage to produce useful refraction data for a pixel, possibly because the area it reflects is off screen, HDRP uses Reflection Probes.
 Reflection Probes capture the Scene from their point of view, and store the result as a Texture.
 Refractive Materials in range of a Probe can query that Probe’s Texture and then use it to simulate accurate refraction.

 Unlike screen space refraction, you must set up Reflection Probes manually.

 For more information on Reflection Probes, see:

 HDRP uses simple shapes to approximate the surface of GameObjects:

 - Sphere: Approximates the surface as a sphere.